G'Kar

-Character history
+Character History

 Early life

-G'Kar was a pouchling during the first Centauri occupation of his homeworld.
+In Babylon 5, G'Kar was a pouchling during the first Centauri occupation of his homeworld.
 His family served as servants in a Centauri household.
-This was during the time when the Narn resistance movement was gaining in strength and their increased aggression was slowly driving the Centauri out of Narn.
+This was when the Narn resistance movement was gaining strength and their increased aggression was slowly driving the Centauri out of Narn.

 After G'Kar's mother became very ill, only he and his father remained fit enough to serve in their Centauri master's household.
 One day his father accidentally spilled a bowl of hot jala upon the mistress of the house.
-As punishment, his father was beaten to a pulp and was hung up on their family prayer tree.
+As punishment, his father was beaten to a pulp and hung up on their family prayer tree.
 He lasted for three days before he finally died.
 G'Kar was with him, and his father told him just before he died that he was proud of him, and to do all the things that he could not – Fight the Centauri.

-In rage, G'Kar ran away and killed his first Centauri that very day.
+In a rage, G'Kar ran away and killed his first Centauri that very day.
 He later on joined the resistance movement.
 After the Centauri were driven off, he worked in the military, participating in at least one invasion during the expansion of the Narn Regime (the Tuchanq).
-By his own admission later on, during this invasion he participated in atrocities.
+By his admission later on, during this invasion, he participated in atrocities.

 In addition, G'Kar dealt with the Earth Alliance during the Earth-Minbari War to secretly sell desperately needed weapons that could be effective against the seemingly invincible Minbari.
 To G'Kar, the fact that this profitable exchange could also falsely implicate the Centauri Republic (since the Narn were selling Centauri weapons that were left behind as the result of the Centauri withdrawal from Narn space) was worth the risk of incurring the wrath of the Minbari themselves.
-Regardless, G'Kar also assisted in efforts to explore an opportunity for a peace settlement for the war offered by the Head of the Rangers while he himself offered to grant asylum to John Sheridan and a few compatriots.
+Regardless, G'Kar also assisted in efforts to explore an opportunity for a peace settlement for the war offered by the Head of the Rangers while he offered to grant asylum to John Sheridan and a few compatriots.